CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

 #### What’s the difference between XML, XHTML and HTML?
 #### How to include a JavaScript file in a webpage?
+    The <script> tag is used to define a client-side script (JavaScript).
+    The <script> element either contains scripting statements, or it points to an external script file through the src attribute.
+    Attributes:
+        async, defer, src, type, charset

+    The <script> tag can be placed in the <head> section of your HTML, in the <body> section, or after the </body> close tag, depending on when you want the JavaScript to load.
+Generally, JavaScript code can go inside of the document <head> section in order to keep them contained and out of the main content of your HTML document.
+However, if your script needs to run at a certain point within a page’s layout, you should put it at the point where it should be called, usually within the <body> section.

+    Example:
+        <script src="myscripts.js"></script>

+    Note: There are several ways an external script can be executed:
+    - If async="async": The script is executed asynchronously with the rest of the page (the script will be executed while the page continues the parsing)
+    - If async is not present and defer="defer": The script is executed when the page has finished parsing
+    - If neither async or defer is present: The script is fetched and executed immediately, before the browser continues parsing the page

+    Non-blocking script tags can be placed just about anywhere:
+        <script src="script.js" async></script>
+        <script src="script.js" defer></script>
+        <script src="script.js" async defer></script>

+    The current state-of-the-art is to put scripts in the <head> tag and use the async or defer attributes.
+This allows your scripts to be downloaded asap without blocking your browser.

+    <noscript>: element for users that have disabled scripts in their browser, or have a browser that doesn't support client-side scripting.

 #### How to include a CSS file in a webpage?
 #### How to select an element using its id in CSS?
 #### How to select elements using their class in CSS?